csmountain/cpsc2376-wallace/practice/practice03/fixes.md

 Formatting courtesy of Carter Wallace.
-AI used for speedwriting the points.
-Bugs were already fixed from own code.
+AI used to find out how to create headers and highlighted points.
+Problems found by me but rewritten by AI For formatting and clarity.

 # Fixes